Nicholas Nixon

 Nicholas Nixon (born October 27, 1947) is an American photographer, known for his work in portraiture and documentary photography, and for using the 8×10 inch view camera.

 Biography

 Nixon was born in 1947 in Detroit, Michigan.

 Influenced by the photographs of Edward Weston and Walker Evans, he began working with large-format cameras.
 Whereas most professional photographers had abandoned these cameras in favor of shooting on 35 mm film with more portable cameras, Nixon preferred the format because it allowed prints to be made directly from the large format negatives, retaining the clarity and integrity of the image.
 Nixon has said "When photography went to the small camera and quick takes, it showed thinner and thinner slices of time, [unlike] early photography where time seemed non-changing.
 I like greater chunks, myself.
-Between 30 seconds and a thousand of a second the difference is very large."
+Between 30 seconds and a thousandth of a second the difference is very large."